chuckwagoncomputing/ShoppingList/README.md

 The syntax of a ShoppingList file is quite simple and easy to read and edit.

 ### Syntax
- * The very first line of the file is the name of the list in square brackets
  * Empty lines or lines with only white spaces are ignored
  * Every item of the list corresponds to a single line in the file
  * Checked items start with `//`